axibase/atsd/changelogs/2017_46/README.md

 If the settings is set to `true`, series with the same entity and tags are added to the same column.

-This applies to derived series which will be placed into the same column along with the underlying series.
+This applies to derived series which is placed into the same column along with the underlying series.

 ```ls
 [widget]